Explore UCD

 The (opens in a new window)Athena SWAN Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.

 In May 2015, the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
-The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.
+The charter now recognises work undertaken to address Equality, Diversity and Inclusion (EDI) more broadly, and not just barriers to progression that affect women.

 UCD signed the Athena SWAN charter in 2015 and received its second Athena SWAN Bronze Institutional Award in 2020 in recognition of its commitment to improving gender equality.
 The award is given to higher education institutions that have demonstrated a comprehensive understanding of gender equality issues and have enacted an action plan to tackle them.